stackbit-projects/magical-iron-e6244/content/pages/index.md

         media_width: thirty-three
       - title: 100% - Official launch of TipsyTigers Hard Seltzer
         content: >
-          Once mint is fully sold out, TipsyTiger Social Club will acquire our brewery and TipsyTigers Hard Seltzer will be available WORLDWIDE.
-For the first 6 months, TipsyTigers will travel the world to host official launch parties in different key cities like London, Los Angeles, Singapore, Tokyo, etc. Enjoy the amazing hard seltzer while we market your NFT for the whole world to see.
+          Once we are fully minted, The TipsyTiger Club will acquire our very own crowdsourced, NFT backed, brewery and within 9 months, The TipsyTigers Hard Seltzer cans will be available WORLDWIDE.
+For the first 6 months, TipsyTigers will travel the world to host official launch parties in different key cities like London, Los Angeles, Singapore, Tokyo, etc. Enjoy the amazing hard seltzer while we market your NFT for the world to see.
         actions: []
         image_alt: lorem-ipsum
         media_position: left